arangodb/docs/3.10/arangosearch-views.md

 View Definition/Modification
 ----------------------------

-An ArangoSearch View is configured via an object containing a set of View-specific configuration directives and a map of link-specific configuration directives.
+An `arangosearch` View is configured via an object containing a set of View-specific configuration directives and a map of link-specific configuration directives.